 What are your box office hours?

-Before May 31, Know Theatre's box office is typically open 11am – 6pm Monday through Saturday.
-From May 31 – June 11 (during the Festival) the box office hours are 10am – 10pm.
+Before May 31, Know Theatre’s box office is typically open 11am – 6pm Monday through Saturday.
+During the Festival, the box office hours are 10am – 10pm.

 Where can I buy tickets in person?

 You can visit the Festival Headquarters box office at Know Theatre during normal business hours for any ticket or pass purchase needs.
 Venue box offices can only sell certain passes and only tickets for their upcoming performance, so prevent anguish by purchasing everything you need in advance!